About the College

-The College makes sure that a member practicing applied biology in British Columbia has the necessary knowledge and skills.
-No one who is a member can call themselves a Professional Biologist or a Registered Biology Technologist without registration in the College.
-The College addresses the behaviour, skills and knowledge of members through a complaint driven process and through random practice audits.
+The College makes sure that a registrant practicing applied biology in British Columbia has the necessary knowledge and skills.
+No one can call themselves a Professional Biologist or a Registered Biology Technologist without registration in the College.
+In addition, anyone carrying out work that is defined in the reserved practice section of the Applied Biologists Regulation must be registered with the College as a Registered Professional Biologist (RPBio), Registered Biology Technologist (RBTech) or Applied Biologist-Limited Licensee (AB-LL).
+The College addresses the behaviour, skills and knowledge of registrants through a complaint driven process and through random practice audits.

 If you believe a registrant of the College — or a registrant of any other regulator under the Professional Governance Act — has contravened the Code of Ethics and Professional Conduct, you should submit a complaint to the College by completing and submitting the complaint form.